thebedroomlaboratory/thebedroomlaboratory.github.io/source/_posts/2014-06-26-aws-environment-set-up-for-maker-2014-2.md

 ## Mongodb Setup

 MongoDB is an open-source document database, and the leading NoSQL database.
 Among its features it includes JSON-style documents with dynamic schemas which offer simplicity and power.
-This is especially useful with node since we are already working with Javascript, and in a prototyping and rapid development environment it means we don&#8217;t have to get hung up on our models and can change them on the fly.
+This is especially useful with node since we are already working with Javascript, and in a prototyping and rapid development environment it means we don't have to get hung up on our models and can change them on the fly.

 We will use `.deb` packages to install MongoDB.
 While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.